 Off-page SEO refers mostly to building a brand’s authority via the links coming in from external websites.
 The more authority these external websites have, the better results they garner for your business.
 Off-page SEO has a significant effect on rankings.

 At David Taylor Digital, we take care of on-page SEO and off-page SEO for our clients.
-We do everything we can to give your business the best chance of success and growth.
-We utilize individual strategies for each client we serve, because we realize that high-quality SEO practices can’t be developed with a cookie-cutter mindset.
+We do everything possible to give your business the best chance of success and growth.
+We utilize individual strategies for each client we serve because we realize that high-quality SEO practices can’t be developed with a cookie-cutter mindset.